 Final approach to LZR, the landing strip on Lizard Island, Queensland, Australia.

 Scuba diving is one of my favorite leisure activities, so many warm weather vacations that I take are to locations where we can go diving.
 We had visited Australia a few years back and part of our trip included scuba diving from Cairns.
 I knew that if I was returning to that part of the world, I would do my best to get back in the water there.
+I also wanted to become a highly competent scuba diver and thanks to these Freestyle Divers in UAE who helped me to be fully trained to enjoy the beautiful underwater environment!

 There is some decent diving that can be had from day trips off the Australian mainland, but some of the best diving is done via live-aboard, which is a fully equipped dive boat with sleeping cabins for extended stays.
 My first trip a few years back was a 3 day/night journey.
 This trip I wanted to be a little bit more adventurous, so I went for a 4 day adventure.
 There are several options for dive boats from Cairns.
 For this trip I went with the Spirit of Freedom.